laurensent/InstantLingua/README.md

 1. Open PopClip settings
 2. Find InstantLingua in your extensions
 3. Enter your API key for your preferred AI provider (OpenAI, Claude, Grok, or Gemini)
-4. Select your preferred task or default translation language when using the translator
+4. Select your preferred task type (translate, grammar check, reply suggestions, or rewrite)
+5. Configure task-specific options:
+   - For translation: select target language
+   - For rewrite: choose your preferred rewrite style
+6. Adjust display mode and temperature settings if needed

 ## License